 - linked to performance.

 These are indispensable for optimal genetic progress.
 A record is kept on these results.

 Kaonafatso ya Dikgomo (KyD) is “a dedicated animal recording scheme for emerging/ smallholder farmers”.
 For general information, call the ARC at 012 672 9111.

 National strategy and government contact

-The Directorate Animal Production at the Department of Agriculture, Forestry and Fisheries (DAFF) is responsible for the evaluation of new breeds and the regulation of the activities of breed societies and registration authorities.
-Application forms to register for the above can be found at www.daff.gov.za.
+The Directorate Animal Production at the Department of Agriculture, Land Reform and Rural Development (DALRRD) is responsible for the evaluation of new breeds and the regulation of the activities of breed societies and registration authorities.
+Application forms to register for the above can be found at www.dalrrd.gov.za.
 Regulations pertaining to Animal Improvement are published in the Animal Improvement Act, 1998 (Act 62 of 1998).
 The Act is administered by the Directorate.